schavez100/schavez100.github.io/Test_Case.md

 * Requirements Covered:
   * Description
 * Test Description/Purpose:
-  * Insurring that all menu buttons lead to correct following menu and hitting a back to main menu options brings player back to main menu selection screen.
+  * Ensuring that all menu buttons lead to correct following menu and hitting a back to main menu options brings player back to main menu selection screen.
 * Pre-Test Conditions:
   * Make sure that the game can be launched or can run on current computer.
 ## Test Steps: